Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 - Are all stakeholders, including legal/compliance, signed off?
 - Is your RoE documented, understandable, and complete?
 - Do you have a clear communication path and emergency escalation route?
-- Are you provisioned with all required access—_and nothing more_?
+- Are you provisioned with all required access-_and nothing more_?

 ---